keelancook/lanyon/_posts/2020-12-14-pathways-imb.md.md

 2. **How does someone participate?**

 Participation in a Pathways > IMB cohort will take place in conjunction with a your local church.
 Each potential cohort member will first work with their church leadership to complete an initial self-assessment.
-This self-assessment will then help church leaders and cohort facilitators work with the potential cohort member to create their own development pathway that includes both the cohort coursework, participation in
+This self-assessment will then help church leaders and cohort facilitators work with the potential cohort member to create their own development pathway that includes both the cohort coursework, participation in cross-cultural missions, and a personal growth plan.
+Those who have completed
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY0Nzg0NTc4MywtMjExMzg5MzI0NywxMj
+eyJoaXN0b3J5IjpbMTUyMjczMzU0MywtMjExMzg5MzI0NywxMj
 EyNTYzMTYxLC0yMDI3OTExMTk1LC0yMDE1NTg1MDUzLC0xNTcw
 MDA0OTU5LDIwMjYxMzExOSw1NDIyNjg5MywxNjgwNDEyMzQxXX
 0=